| This important activity lays emphasis on R&D Lok Satta has established a policy research cell in

 suggested and advocated must be broadly in consonance with Indian ethos, and must stand

 the tests of factual accuracy, logical consistency and rigorous intellectual scrutiny.
+A thorough and professional research on

 these reform issues is vital to ensure that the reforms advocated conform to the